Tools to Make the Transformation from Monolith to Microservices Easier

 2. Software Replatforming Tools

 You’ll find a plethora of tools that help with this process.
 For example, Azure Migrate is a Microsoft service designed to move your software to the Azure platform, with optimization steps included in the process.
-AWS Application Migration accomplishes a similar goal, as do Google Cloud Migration Tools.
+AWS Application Migration and Google Cloud Migration Tools achieve a similar goal.

 Related: The Best Java Monolith Migration Tools